-The CC-C forms are for new buildings, building expansions or renovations, or related capital projects; the CC-IT forms are for information technology projects that meet the criteria for capital construction set out in Appendix B. DHE checks the forms for conformance with the program plans (program plans either submitted for FY08-09, if new, or with approved program plans if continuation projects).
+The CC-C forms are for new buildings, building expansions or renovations, or related capital projects; the CC-IT forms are for information technology projects that meet the criteria for capital construction set out in Appendix B. DHE checks the forms for conformance with the program plans (program plans either submitted for FY09-10, if new, or with approved program plans if continuation projects).
 DHE staff ensures budget documents are submitted for each year that an appropriation is sought.

 In some cases, both a CC-C and a CC-IT form should be submitted for a project that involves both construction of new spaces or renovations and the purchase of information technology (IT) equipment.
-If a construction project also includes information technology upgrades with a total cost of \$500,000 or more, the total project cost should be included on the CC-C, but the CC-IT should delineate the types of required IT equipment.
-The CC-IT in this case would be the detail to the CC-C. If the total cost of information technology equipment is more than \$500,000 and the accompanying building renovations and additions are only a small portion of the total cost, just the CC-IT should be submitted.
+If a construction project also includes information technology upgrades with a total cost of \$2 million or more, the total project cost should be included on the CC-C, but the CC-IT should delineate the types of required IT equipment.
+The CC-IT in this case would be the detail to the CC-C. If the total cost of information technology equipment is more than \$2 million and the accompanying building renovations and additions are only a small portion of the total cost, just the CC-IT should be submitted.

 The budget documents for continuation projects--those that have received at least one previous appropriation--are checked for conformance with the allowable inflation factor as determined by (1) OSPB and (2) previous DHE actions.
-(1) For FY08-09 OSPB will consider reasonable inflationary adjustment for capital construction requests.
-Rather than applying a single factor to the bottom line, for all projects statewide, institutions of higher education will be allowed to provide their own inflationary factors at the line item level of the CC-C form.
-All inflation factors must be documented explicitly and justified thoroughly in a separate memorandum to the OSPB.
-In order to ensure consistency across projects, all factors will be subject to review and change by the OSPB in consultation with the Office of the State Architect and DHE.
+(1) For FY09-10 OSPB will provide the inflationary adjustment factor in its published instructions.
 (2) If DHE approved a project for architectural and engineering funds only, for example, funding beyond the architectural and engineering stage should be footnoted on the budget request forms as requiring additional DHE approval.
 If an institution's cost estimate for a continuation project has changed since the previous year, the institution should update the CC-C and support information forms to reflect the new numbers and submit a memo detailing the reasons for the increase in cost.